 "About time you got out here, I called you twice."
 Ren said, tapping her foot in an impatient manner.
 In front of her stood a clean cut man in fancy clothes, obviously rich with a lot of money.
 On the check out table a gold banded diamond ring sat, and it didn't take Seto long to put two and two together.

 "Seto, this is Mr. Abe, and he's here to sell this ring to us."
 As if the emphasize her point, the silver haired girl picked the ring up and showed it to him.
 "You wouldn't mind watching the transaction would you?"
-He gave a small smile to Mr. Abe "As a precaution of course, for us both."
+She gave a small smile to Mr. Abe "As a precaution of course, for us both."
 The man nodded, and Seto thought the oddest thing about him was that not even that gesture got his nose out of the air.
-As the two began to talk quality and price, Seto sat on the ground and pretty much just watched Mr. Abe, who seemed to busy haggling with Ren to notice that he wasn't really watching or listening to anything they were doing.
+As the two began to talk quality and price, Seto sat on the ground and watched Mr. Abe, who seemed too busy haggling with Ren to notice that Seto wasn't really watching or listening to anything they were doing.

 It was about fifteen minutes later that their conversation finally ended and they were settling on a final price when Ren motioned him over again with a wave of her hand.
 Brushing the dirt off of his pants as he stood, Seto walked over to stand by Ren as she examined the ring closer, and judging by the look on her face she was considering the price the man had set for it.